 You'll be given the opportunities to learn alongside your professors on field studies all over the United States.

 At TCU there’s a shared willingness by faculty to collaborate across disciplines in teaching and research.
 Our goal is for students to build on their new knowledge, making valuable connections between concepts and ideas from different areas of study.
 This motivates our students to be more creative in their lifelong learning, and enhances the critical thinking skills needed for problem solving in today’s world.

-International awareness and cross-cultural understanding are critical to our mission to educate to educate individuals to think and act as ethical leaders and responsible citizens in the global community.
+International awareness and cross-cultural understanding are critical to TCU’s mission.
 Our faculty members are committed to empowering students to broaden their perspectives while addressing the world’s problems.
 TCU’s international programs inspire, enlighten and prepare Horned Frogs to make positive change for the greater good.